emacs-mirror/emacs/mps/readme.txt

   gmake -f fri4gc.gmk 'VARIETY=ci' amcss

-On Windows platforms you need to run "VCVARS32.BAT" to initialize your environment variables.
+On Windows platforms you need to run the "Visual Studio Command Prompt" from the Start menu.
 Then type:

   nmake /f w3i3mv.nmk